"Being a volunteer has turned my experience of cervical cancer into a positive aspect of my life knowing I'm helping other women."

 If you think you'd be a good person in this important role of helping others, please read the Volunteering to be a helpliner fact sheet and our volunteering policy.
 If we feel the volunteering opportunity is not right for you, we'll let you know and talk to you about other volunteer roles that you may be more suited to.

-Our next annual volunteer training weekend will be held from 5pm on Friday 18 November to midday on Sunday 20 November 2016.
+Our next annual volunteer training weekend will be held in Birmingham from 4pm on Friday 17 November to midday on Sunday 19 November 2017.

 If you don't have time to volunteer at the moment, or you can't find a suitable opportunity in your area, there are lots of other ways to support our work; fundraising, sharing your story or becoming a member of Jo's Voices.